Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies: Results: cross sections

 The remaining curve in Fig.\,\ref{fig:12} is the result from Ref.\,\cite{Sakinah:2024cza}, which argues that $J/\psi$ photoproduction should be described by Pomeron exchange augmented by a $c$-quark+nucleon potential, $v_{cN}$, that drives $J/\psi \, N$ scattering and FSIs, with the FSIs dominating near threshold.
 This result is similar to our favoured $\mathbb{P}-$dyn prediction on $|t|\lesssim 2.5\,$GeV$^2$ and thereafter becomes harder.
 Again citing Ref.\,\cite{Tang:2024pky}, quantitatively, the FSIs in the $\mathbb P +v_{cN}$ reaction model improve the description of GlueX data but degrade that of $J/\psi$-007.
 Looking harder, one finds that the most reasonable description of available near-threshold $d\sigma/dt$ data is provided by our $\mathbb{P}-$dyn reaction model: this parameter-free prediction delivers a monotonically decreasing convex differential cross-section and a $\chi^2/$degree-of-freedom that does not vary excessively across the data sets \cite{Tang:2024pky}.

-These observations show that whilst modern Poin\-car\'e covariant calculations do indicate that the proton mass radius, $r_m$, is smaller than its charge radius \cite{Yao:2024ixu}, owing to the different character of the effective probe \cite{Xu:2023bwv}, one is not justified in drawing any link between the Ref.\,\cite[$J/\psi$-007]{Duran:2022xag} data and a measurement of $r_m$ or, indeed, any other quantity inferred via a GPD-specific interpretation of those or other data.
+These observations show that whilst modern Poin\-car\'e covariant calculations do indicate that the proton mass radius, $r_m$, is smaller than its charge radius \cite{Yao:2024ixu, Binosi:2026aaa}, owing to the different character of the effective probe \cite{Xu:2023bwv}, one is not justified in drawing any link between the Ref.\,\cite[$J/\psi$-007]{Duran:2022xag} data and a measurement of $r_m$ or, indeed, any other quantity inferred via a GPD-specific interpretation of those or other data.

 We take a closer look at near-threshold $J/\psi$ photoproduction in Fig.\,\ref{fig:13} by exploring the $(E_\gamma,|t|)$ dependence of the differential cross-section.
 Very close to threshold, Fig.\,\ref{fig:13}\,A, the Ref.\,\cite[GlueX]{GlueX:2023pev} data suggest a role for some nondiffractive contributions to the reaction on $|t|\gtrsim 3\,$GeV$^2$.
-This domain is not reached by the Ref.\,\cite[$J/\psi$-007]{Duran:2022xag} data: on their domain of coverage, those data are entirely consistent with our $\mathbb{P}-$dyn reaction model.
+This possibility may also receive support from the improved match between the Ref.\,\cite{Sakinah:2024cza} (FSI) model and data on that domain.
+The domain $|t|\gtrsim 3\,$GeV$^2$ is not reached by the Ref.\,\cite[$J/\psi$-007]{Duran:2022xag} data: on their domain of coverage, those data are entirely consistent with our $\mathbb{P}-$dyn reaction model.
 Reviewing Figs.\,\ref{fig:13}\,B, C, it is evident that, as one would expect, the importance of any nondiffractive contributions to the differential cross section diminishes with increasing $E_\gamma$.

 Our predictions for the $W$ dependence of the total $\gamma p \to J/\psi p$ photoproduction cross section are displayed in Fig.\,\ref{fig:14}.
 As explained in Ref.\,\cite{Tang:2024pky}, the $\mathbb{P}-$dyn reaction model provides a good description of all available data \cite[H1\,2000]{H1:2000kis}, \cite[ZEUS \.2002]{ZEUS:2002wfj}, \cite[LHCb\,2014]{LHCb:2014acg}, \cite[GlueX 2023]{GlueX:2023pev}, \cite[LHCb\,2024]{LHCb:2024pcz}, and pre-2000 \cite{Camerini:1975cy, Gittelman:1975ix, Shambroom:1982qj, ZEUS:1995kab, E687:1993hlm, H1:1996gwv, Amarian:1999pi}, which today covers a domain from threshold to $W\simeq 2\,$TeV.
 Near threshold, a realistic description of the $\gamma\to {\mathpzc q}\bar {\mathpzc q} +\mathbb{P}\to V$ transition matrix element in Fig.\,\ref{FigPomMechanism} is crucial in achieving agreement with data: the $\mathbb{P}-$am model fails on this domain, becoming viable only on $W\gtrsim 5\,$GeV.